GDPR in Customer

 Many companies consider the EU General Data Protection Regulation to be too complex and fear high costs.
 How they may arise from non-functional IT systems and major changes in data management.
 All as a result of a comprehensive change to legally compliant data processing.
 All this is understandable.
 Nevertheless, in this case, eye-to-eye is not a solution.
 The fines speak for themselves here.

-Instead, studies show that, contrary to the previously common patterns of action of companies, it makes sense to seek external help.
-IT service providers and legal consultants specialize in this.
-They lead companies and organizations through the mess and do a pretty good job in conducting surveys.* Bitkom: Hardly any progress in the implementation of the General Data Protection Regulation
+Instead, studies show that, contrary to the usual patterns of action of companies, it makes sense to use external help.
+IT service providers and legal advisors specialize in this.
+They lead companies and organizations through the confusion and do a pretty good job in conducting surveys.* Bitkom: Hardly any progress in the implementation of the General Data Protection Regulation

 A sophisticated GDPR compliant CRM software